uswitch/codef-syllabus/content/lesson-1/new-site/index.md

 Click `Create Repository`.

-You should see a window with some bubbles saying `master` and `Initial commit`.
+This should open a window with some blue bubbles, saying `master` and `Initial commit`.

 ![Kraken](kraken-3.png)

-This should open a window with some blue bubbles, saying `master` and `Initial commit`.

 We now want to replicate this to Github.
 To do this, we